Police officers call for ban on protests amid Covid threat

 The protest was condemned by Prime Minister Boris Johnson as “racist thuggery” and described as “mindless hooliganism” by police.

-Some 113 people were arrested, including 28-year-old Andrew Banks, from Stansted, Essex, who is who is due to appear in court on Monday charged with outraging public decency.
+Some 113 people were arrested, including 28-year-old Andrew Banks, from Stansted, Essex, who appeared at court on Monday charged with outraging public decency.

-Banks was arrested after a man was photographed apparently urinating next to the memorial dedicated to Pc Keith Palmer, the officer who was stabbed to death in the 2017 terror attack in Westminster.
+Banks was arrested after being pictured urinating next to the memorial dedicated to Pc Keith Palmer, the officer who was stabbed to death in the 2017 terror attack in Westminster.

+At a hearing at Westminster Magistrates’ Court, he admitted the offence and was sentenced to 14 days in prison.

 The counter-protest came after thousands of anti-racist demonstrators marched in events triggered by the death of Mr Floyd after a white police officer held him down by pressing his knee into his neck for almost nine minutes in Minneapolis on May 25.